 The American Institute of Architecture Students (AIAS)

-The AIAS is the country's largest organization for students of architecture, providing the best programs, information and resources available.
+The American Institute of Architecture Students (AIAS) is an independent, nonprofit, student-run organization dedicated to providing unmatched progressive programs, information, and resources on issues critical to architecture and the experience of education.
 The AIAS is the student affiliate of the AIA and your link to professionals in the fields of architecture and environmental design.
-The mission of AIAS is to promote excellence in architecture education, training and practice; to foster an appreciation of architecture and related disciplines; to enrich communities in a spirit of collaboration; and to organize architecture students and combine their efforts to advance the art and science of architecture.
+The AIAS aims to promote excellence in architectural education, training, and practice; to foster an appreciation of architecture and related disciplines; to enrich communities in a spirit of collaboration; and to organize students and combine their efforts to advance the art and science of architecture.

 Construction Specifications Institute Student Club (CSI)